 Following is a snapshot of BC’s tourism workforce and projections for skilled tourism workers required over the next decade to support the industry’s growth:

-- Based on industry growth patterns and retirement BC’s tourism industry will need 106,000 more workers in the next 10 years.
+- Based on industry growth and replacement of employees exiting the industry, BC tourism will create 106,000 job openings in the next 10 years.